EBIOS RM Explained: its history, methodology, strengths and limits

 How to use the EBIOS methodology

 The methodology is usually applied in successive stages, known as “workshops”.
-The titles of these workshops may differ from one version of the method to another, but the logic remains, nevertheless, essentially the same.
+The titles of these workshops have changed as the method has been updated, but the logic remains essentially the same.
 With EBIOS, you use the company’s unique business context as a basis from which you can assess the weaknesses of your IT infrastructures.
 You can find more details on this method in the EBIOS Risk Manager ANSSI guide.

 Workshop 1: the concept of “feared events”